qu3vipon/drf-service-layer/README.md

 4. Fat Views <br>
    If all of your business logic stays in views, you'll have trouble understanding the flow of your views in a very short period of time.
 And if you inherit one of your fat views, the parent view and the child view are too strongly coupled.
-So you'll have a hard time extracting the legacy apis from your project.
+So you'll have a hard time when you want to extract the legacy apis from your project.

 5. Service layer <br>